 - Tea Bag Method: Fill a muslin bag with the herb(s) of choice and tie up.
 Hang over the faucet as the hot water fills the bath, then throw it in the bath water while bathing.
 Alternatively you can also place the herb in a wash cloth, handkerchief, or nylon stocking and tie up the ends, throw the bundle into the bath water.

 - Herbal Infusion Method: This is my method of choice and my kids love it because it changes the color of the bath water.
-Just make an herbal infusion, strain, and pour the tea into the bath.
+Just make a very strong herbal infusion, strain, and pour the tea into the bath.
 For baths I use a french press and fill the container 1/2 full with herbs (pictured to the left).

 - Loose Herbs Method: This can be messy, but fun.
 Throw your herb(s) of choice right into the bath water, the heat from the water will extract the properties into your water.
 When you drain the tub the herbs will stick to the sides and bottom, just wipe out with a cloth or towel.

 Herbal Foot Bath

 A foot bath is more concentrated than a bath and sometimes easier to administer than a full on bath.
 The feet have the largest pores of the body therefore absorbing the herb quickly into your body.
 Fill a basin, bucket or tub (I just use a sweater size bin) with water as hot as you can stand.
 Use the same methods as above to prepare the herbal foot bath.
 I always add essential oils to the bath as well.

-I wanted to include steam inhalation in this section even though it is not a bath or foot soak.
-Each of these methods use heated water to release the healing properties of the herbs.
 Steam inhalation is good for opening the sinus and respiratory systems.
-It is also used for facials, steaming gives the skin a deep pore cleansing, while nourishing and toning the skin.
+It is also used for facials since steaming gives the skin a deep pore cleansing, while nourishing and toning the skin.
 After a facial, immediately rinse your face in cold water or spritz with an herbal hydrosol, then pat dry.